Reputation management: History

-Online
+Public relations as a field was developed to manage the image reputation of a company or individual.
+The sub-field reputation management was created to broaden public relations outside of media relations.

-Originally, public relations included printed media, events and networking campaigns.
-At the end of 1990s search engines became widely used.
-The popularity of the internet introduced new marketing and branding opportunities.
-Where once journalists were the main source of media content, blogs, review sites and social media gave a voice to consumers regardless of qualification.
-Public relations became part of online reputation management (ORM).
-ORM includes traditional reputation strategies of public relations but also focuses on building a long-term reputation strategy that is consistent across all web-based channels and platforms.
+As the Internet became widely available to individuals in the 1990s, online reputation management (ORM) became part of public relations.
+ORM focuses on a long-term reputation strategy that is consistent across Internet platforms.
 ORM includes search engine reputation management which is designed to counter negative search results and elevate positive content.

-Reputation management (sometimes referred to as rep management or ORM) is the practice of attempting to shape public perception of a person or organization by influencing information about that entity, primarily online.
-What necessitates this shaping of perceptions being the role of consumers in any organization and the cognizance of how much if ignored these perceptions may harm a company's performance at any time of the year, a risk no entrepreneur or company executive can afford.
+Advocates of ORM say that if ignored, online perceptions may harm a company's performance.

-Specifically, reputation management involves the monitoring of the reputation of an individual or a brand on the internet, primarily focusing on the various social media platforms such as Facebook, Instagram, YouTube, etc. addressing content which is potentially damaging to it, and using customer feedback to try to solve problems before they damage the individual's or brand's reputation.
-A major part of reputation management involves suppressing negative search results, while highlighting positive ones.
-For businesses, reputation management usually involves an attempt to bridge the gap between how a company perceives itself and how others view it.
+ORM involves the monitoring of the reputation of an individual or a brand on the internet via social media platforms, addressing content which is potentially damaging to it, and attempting to solve problems before they cause financial damage.
+Reputation management also involves suppressing negative search results, while highlighting positive ones.

 A 2015 study commissioned by the American Association of Advertising Agencies concluded that 4 percent of consumers believed advertisers and marketers practice integrity.

 According to Susan Crawford, a cyberlaw specialist from Cardozo Law School, most websites will remove negative content when contacted to avoid litigation.
 The Wall Street Journal noted that in some cases, writing a letter to a detractor can have unintended consequences, though the company makes an effort to avoid writing to certain website operators that are likely to respond negatively.
 The company says it respects the First Amendment and does not try to remove "genuinely newsworthy speech."
 It generally cannot remove major government-related news stories from established publications or court records.

 In 2015, Jon Ronson, author of "So You've Been Publicly Shamed", said that reputation management helped some people who became agoraphobic due to public humiliation from online shaming, but that it was an expensive service that many could not afford.